elsevierlabs/OA-STM-Corpus/README.md

 ## Terminology

-Elseveir currently has about 12 million articles in a wide range of disciplines.
-About 100,000 of those are *Open Access articles*.
-The published PDF version of the OA articles can be freely downloaded for reading from ScienceDirect.
+Elsevier currently has about 12 million articles in a wide range of disciplines.
+About 600,000 of those are *free to read* articles.
+The published PDF
+version of those articles can be freely downloaded from ScienceDirect for reading.
 (Instructions will be given below.)
-Of the OA articles, about 15,000 have a *CC-BY license* which lets you redistribute the PDF, make commercial use of the content, and prepare derivative works.
+Of those articles, about 15,000 have a *CC-BY license* which lets you redistribute the PDF, make commercial use of the content, and prepare derivative works.
 Just don't claim the papers as your work unless you are one of the authors.